Ohio State University Airport

-Ohio State University Airport is a public airport six miles (10 km) northwest of downtown Columbus, in Franklin County, Ohio, United States.
+Ohio State University Airport is a public airport in Columbus, in Franklin County, Ohio, United States, 6 mi northwest of Downtown Columbus.
 It is owned and operated by Ohio State University in Columbus.
 It is also known as the OSU Don Scott Airport, named after Donald E. Scott, an OSU alumnus who died during his training as a pilot in the United Kingdom during World War II.
-The airport's main entrance is located on Case Road, and is easily accessible from OH-315 and Interstate 270.
+The airport's main entrance is located on West Case Road, and is easily accessible from OH-315 and Interstate 270.

 The Ohio State University Airport serves the university while offering general aviation services for the public.
 It is one of 30 airports owned by universities across the country, but it is one of only three owned by a Tier One research institution.
 The airport is largely exempt from paying property taxes.